Dental Implants – Castle Rock, CO

 The 4-Step Dental Implant Process

-- The Big Day: When your mouth is ready, you’ll return to our office to have your new teeth connected to your implants.
-For cosmetic cases, we have an implant ceramist come to the office and work with patients to create custom-designed restorations.
+Finally, after your gums have healed around the abutments and our team has received your final dental restoration from our laboratory, we’ll have you return to our office to have your new teeth connected to your implants.
+In some cases, we may have an implant ceramist come to the office and work with patients to create custom-designed restorations for the best possible appearance.

 Benefits of Dental Implants